polterguy/camphora-five/help-files/Camphora Five/01 - Introduction.md

 ## Introduction to Camphora Five

-Camphora Five is a CRUD app generator and codebuilder, that allows you to create apps declaratively, to collect and edit tabular datasets.
+Camphora Five is a CRUD app generator and a _'Code Builder'_, that allows you to create apps declaratively, to collect and edit tabular datasets.
 Although it is very powerful, and allows you to create your own views in Hyperlambda - It doesn't require you to know any programming to create basic CRUD apps.
 In such a way, it arguably resembles Microsoft Excel or Access.
 Below is a screenshot of Camphora Five.

 https://phosphorusfive.files.wordpress.com/2018/05/camphora-five-new-screenshot.png

-In the above screenshot, you can see the process of creating a sales per month statistical graph, associated with a sales application, which allows you to keep track of sales done by your employees.
+In the above screenshot, you can see the process of creating a sales per month statistical chart, associated with a sales application, which allows you to keep track of sales done by your employees.

 When you have _"generated"_ your app, you can Create, Read, Update, and Delete records from your database, hence